-Achibe COMPUTER SCIENCE Students in Year Ten will be developing the skills for the two exam components.
+COMPUTER SCIENCE Students in Year Ten will be developing the skills for the two exam components.
 The areas of study will cover all of the computer science theory that is required for the written paper.
 These include algorithm design and problem solving, data representation, data storage, databases, hardware and software, networks and data transmission, programming, security, the internet and ethics.
 The next part of the curriculum will cover the software and theory required for the on-screen exam.
 These are computer science theory, algorithm design and practical application.
 The final component covered this year will be programming in Python.
 Students will develop their problem-solving skills, programming, software development, implementation, testing and evaluation.
 CREATIVE iMEDIA Students will learn that Identity is a vital component of any business, product or brand.
 Furthermore, pupils will understand a visual identity communicates values and core principles to the consumer, user or customer.
 It makes a brand recognisable and helps sell a product or idea to a target audience.
 In this unit, students will learn how to develop visual identities for clients and they will also learn to apply the concepts of graphic design to create original digital graphics which incorporate their own visual identity to engage a target audience.
 Completing this unit will introduce the pupils to the foundations for further study or a wide range of job roles within the media industry.
-DANCE Students begin this term developing and deepening their analysis skills, with a focus on subject specific language.
-We focus on two of the AQA anthology dance works: these are professional dance works selected by AQA to study for the written exam.
-Practically, they will focus on movement content and safe practice and analysing production features of the work.
-Exam questions will be used to assess understanding, as well as practical work.
-Alongside this work, the students will be preparing for Component 1 of the course, developing their performance and choreography.
-DESIGN AND TECHNOLOGY Students will begin their GCSE course and explore the portfolio process in greater depth.
-Students will develop their practical skills with a focus on quality finishes, which will complement their theory studies on a wide range of topics such as new and emerging technologies and specialist techniques.
-The first term will see the students explore a range of materials and processes that will lead to a short client-focused project.
+DESIGN AND TECHNOLOGY Students will begin their GCSE AQA course: 50% of their GCSE grade is one exam in year 11 and 50% coursework which begins at the end of Year Ten.
+Therefore, Year Ten is predominately about developing their practical skills in addition to their theory studies with a focus on quality finishes.
+This will complement their theory studies on a wide range of topics such as new and emerging technologies, specialist techniques and work of others such as Alessi.
+The first term will see the students explore a range of materials and processes with a simple outcome constructed using timbers and polymers.
 DRAMA Students will start the year by studying the life and work of theatre practitioner, Bertolt Brecht.
 Brecht made and shaped theatre in a way that had a huge impact upon its development.
 Many of his ideas were so revolutionary that they changed the theatrical landscape forever.
 Modern theatre owes a lot to his methods.
 Students will spend one hour a week in a theory lesson and one hour a week in a practical workshop.
-DUKE OF EDINBURGH During this term students will start to learn about the different sections of the Duke of Edinburgh award.
+DUKE OF EDINBURGH During this term, students will start to learn about the different sections of the Duke of Edinburgh award.
 They will be starting their physical section which includes indoor and outdoor fitness and understanding how this will impact their future life.
 They will also start their skills sections, which is based around key life skills including home basics and wellbeing.
 ENTERPRISE & MARKETING Students will start the course by learning about different market research methods and how to design their own pieces for their coursework (RO68).
 Students will design their own customer profiles which their coursework projects will need to refer to consistently.
 Students will also start their examined unit (RO67) which is taken in Year Eleven.
 Topics studied in the first term also include product design and market segmentation.